 Many people decide on New Year’s resolution at the beginning of each year.
-A decision on resolution depends on our particular needs.
-Because it could be so broad, our focus for today is not on all ideals we could strive towards, but a particular one.
-It is striving for a healthier working environment in order to improve our health.
-New Year’s resolutions are often focused on improving our behaviors and improvement of us as human beings.
-Resolutions tend to also be focused on improving our health.
+New Year’s resolutions are often focused on improving our behaviors and improvement of ourselves as human beings.
+Also often focused on improving our health.
 On this occasion, by helping ourselves we could also help others.
 How can this be done?
 The answer we would like to offer is easier than you may expect.
-We would like to discuss an option of introducing plants within the interior design of your portable cabin, as a New Year’s resolution.
+A decision regarding resolution depends on our particular needs.
+Because it could be a broad subject, our focus for today is not on all ideals we could strive towards, but a particular one.
+It is striving for a healthier working environment in order to improve our health.
+We would like to discuss the option of introducing plants within the interior design of your portable cabin, as a New Year’s resolution.
 It is something, we believe, you may find interesting and doable.
-To some, it may sound like a strange idea at first, but the reason why we believe it to be a positive goal is mainly based on the vast health benefits plants give us.
-We will disuss those benefits further.
+The reason why we believe it to be a positive goal is mainly based on the vast health benefits plants give us.
+We will discuss those benefits further.
 In addition to health benefits, there is plenty more.

-Plants are also used within small waiting areas and offices, adding the atmosphere of freshness and warmth.
-This transforms the area of an office into positive space where clients are willing to spend more time in.
-Thanks to the variety of species and sizes, plants have potential to transform an interior more suitably than real walls and furniture do.
-Potted plants, for instance, can be re-arranged when needs of the space alter changing the look of interior instantly.
+Plants are also used within small waiting areas and offices, adding an atmosphere of freshness and warmth.
+This transforms the area of an office into a positive space where clients are willing to spend more time in.
+Thanks to the variety of species and sizes, plants have the potential to transform an interior more suitably than real walls and furniture do.
+Potted plants, for instance, can be rearranged when the needs of the space alter changing the look of the interior instantly.
 Another important aspect of plants is their noise reducing qualities.
-This can be used to advantage with the interior design of a cafe, busy office or large shopping mall.
-By designing interior with the use of plants similar to those growing outside, we produce an extension of the natural world.
+This can be used to advantage with the interior design of a cafe, busy office, or large shopping mall.
+By designing the interior with the use of plants similar to those growing outside, we produce an extension of the natural world.
 Thanks to that, architecture is more balanced within the environment.
 There is more.

-Our aim is to improve working environment into healthier conditions through introducing plants within the interior design of our business.
-To prove that it is a valid goal we would like to introduce a man who performed an extensive research on this subject.
-It is Bill Wolverton.
-Wolverton is an environmental scientist who was working in the late 1960’s for US military and has been later funded by NASA Space Agency to work on research into natural environment self-cleaning abilities.
-There is a vast amount of information which can be found through different sources, including NASA’s website and more on Wolverton’s research.
-We will discuss his findings partially, but if you would like more information, please follow links present in sources section below.
+Our aim is to improve the working environment into healthier conditions by introducing plants within the interior design of our business.
+To prove that it is a valid goal we would like to introduce a man who performed extensive research on this subject, Bill Wolverton.
+Wolverton is an environmental scientist who was working in the late 1960s for the US military and has been later funded by NASA Space Agency to work on research into natural environment self-cleaning abilities.
+There is a vast amount of information that can be found through different sources, including NASA’s website and more on Wolverton’s research.
+We will discuss his findings partially, but if you would like more information, please follow the links present in the sources section below.

-More information on the list of plants Wolverton included in his book you can find at website Our House Plants, after following this link https://www.ourhouseplants.com/guides/50-plants-that-clean-the-air .
+More information on the list of plants Wolverton included in his book.
+Find more at Our House Plants website following this link https://www.ourhouseplants.com/guides/50-plants-that-clean-the-air .